keyboardcrunch/SentinelOne-ATTACK-Queries/DefenseEvasion.md

 ### T1218.002 Control Panel
 Atomics: [T1218.002](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1218.002/T1218.002.md)

 The below query will find all cpl files outside standard directories and all cpl files executed outside of Windows directories.
+First portion of query may need to be dropped if there's too much noise in your environment.

 ```
 (TgtFileExtension = "cpl" AND TgtFilePath Does Not ContainCIS "C:\Windows" AND TgtFilePath Does Not ContainCIS "C:\Program Files" AND TgtFilePath Does Not ContainCIS "C:\$WINDOWS.~BT") OR (SrcProcName = "control.exe" AND SrcProcCmdLine ContainsCIS ".cpl" AND SrcProcCmdLine Does Not ContainCIS "C:\Windows")
 ```

-In the future, when **Cross Process Open Process Count** is working, it may be more accurate to detect execution of cpl files where EventType **Open Remote Process Handle** exists, though that can be added to above for filtering but would exclude Process type data.
+In the future, when Process type counts are working, it may be more accurate to detect execution of cpl files where EventType **Open Remote Process Handle** or **Duplicate Process Handle** exists, though that can be added to above for filtering but would exclude Process type data.

 ```
 SrcProcName = "rundll32.exe" AND SrcProcCmdLine ContainsCIS "Shell32.dll,Control_RunDLL" AND CrossProcOpenProcCount > 0